 It’s easy to think in terms of is once someone is your fan you are “done”, but fan relationships are just any other relationships – they have to be taken care of constantly or you’ll lose them.

 BOTTOM UP, TOP DOWN

-Work on the promoting your music to the people around you, and talk to as many of the people “at the top” as you can.
-Hopefully the two will meet in the end
+Work on promoting your music to the people around you, and talk to as many of the people “at the top” as you can.
+Hopefully, the two will meet in the end